Cryptec/Meals/README.md

 This is a Web-Application for Randomly determine what is being cooked today.

-Annoyed by the girlfriend's daily questions, so I built this little tool for her.
+Annoyed from my wife's daily questions, so I built this little tool for her.

 ## In the Frontend directory, you can run: